wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/4-add-flow.md

 1. In the Power Apps editor, close preview mode by selecting the **X icon** or pressing **ESC**.
 As this is just a test application, we'll not publish it to Teams.

-If you need to edit a flow you have connected to PowerApps:
+If you need to edit a flow, you have connected to Power Apps:

-1. Open the PowerApps App in Teams.
+1. Open the Power Apps App in Teams.

 1. Select the **Build** menu.